univention/univention-portal/doc/concepts/30_discussion.md

   >> - Information needs to flow from the user, presumably needs to be stored in the backend
   >> - DW: this shoulb be handled by the API

-> DW: is Mercure able to deliver the same message to serveral connected devices for one user?
+> DW: is Mercure able to deliver the same notification to serveral connected devices for one user?
+  >> SKF: this is what the webpage advertises

 > DW: When unfolding notifications for groups to distinct users, will the request to OpenLDAP to receive the list of users performant enough?
 Or do we need to duplicate users and groups in the DB?